groue/GRMustache/README.md

 Header files whose names contain `private` declare private APIs which are subject to change, without notice, over releases.

-All other headers contain public and stable declarations.

 Simple example
 --------------